 - Coordinating with other UNJSPF escalation teams as and when required

 - Producing and consolidating service reports that are can assist UNJSPF in decision-making.

 Today the service is fully manned by English speaking personnel with 12-hour coverage (7.00 am – 7.00 pm Eastern Standard Time) Monday to Friday excluding NY UN holidays.
 The Call centre also provides skeleton French support.
-The ICC Call centre and services to UNJSPF is manned entirely by UN system staff members.
+The UNICC Call centre and services to UNJSPF is manned entirely by UN system staff members.